petrmichal0/weatherapp-frontend/docs/README.md

 [![Vite Badge](https://img.shields.io/badge/-Vite-646CFF?style=for-the-badge&labelColor=black&logo=vite&logoColor=646CFF)](#)
 [![TailwindCSS Badge](https://img.shields.io/badge/-TailwindCSS-38B2AC?style=for-the-badge&labelColor=black&logo=tailwindcss&logoColor=38B2AC)](#)

-## Third-Party Libraries
+## Third-Party Libraries:

-* React Router
+- **React Router**: A library for handling navigation and routing in React applications.
-* Tailwind CSS
+- **Axios**: A library for making HTTP requests, simplifying interaction with APIs.
-* Axios
+- **Dotenv**: Allows loading environment variables from `.env` files.
-* ESLint
+- **Nodemailer**: A library for sending emails from Node.js applications.
-* Prettier
+- **React Icons**: A collection of icons that can be easily used in React projects.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.